ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 #### Updating Existing VPGs

-If you need to update an existing VPG you must create a yaml file as you did to create the VPG, with an additional section called "metadata" that contains the VPG name and the namespace id.
+If you need to update an existing VPG you must create a yaml file as you did to create the VPG, with an additional section called "metadata" that contains the VPG name and the namespace id, and run the update command.

-For example:
+Example yaml:

 ``` yaml
 ---